Weltraumschaf/www.weltraumschaf.de/README.md

 - run it local `hugo serve`
 - create a new blog post `hugo new post/the_title.md`
 - generate the static site `hugo` (will be generated in directory `public`)

+## TODO

+- Impressum
+- Move content from https://github.com/Weltraumschaf/weltraumschaf.de and make this site for https://www.weltraumschaf.de